 This breakfast casserole is written for serving 6.
 If you’re serving a crowd for breakfast or brunch, you might be able to get away with 8 slices if you have other yummy items to go along with it.

 Save some for dessert later on and have it all over again.
-A scoop of vegan vanilla ice cream or a dollop of homemade Instant Pot yogurt and you’re in for a treat.
+A scoop of vegan vanilla ice cream or a dollop of homemade yogurt in Instant Pot and you’re in for a treat.
 You may also love this berry trifle!

 More Favorite Breakfast Casseroles